Overview of the Parents Under Pressure Program

 Read more »

-Module 2 of the Parents Under Pressure program provides feedback on the assessment, arrives at shared goals to work towards, and develops a way of monitoring progress towards goals.
-This module also looks at the potential involvement of partners or other carers in the PUP program.
+Module 2 provides feedback on the assessment, arrives at shared goals to work towards, and develops a way of monitoring progress towards goals.
+This module also looks at the potential involvement of partners or other carers in the PuP program.

 Read more »